microsoft/SynapseML/README.md

 #### GPU VM Setup

-MMLSpark can be used to train deep learning models on a set of GPU nodes from a Spark application.
-For instructions on setting up an Azure GPU VM, see [this guide](docs/azure-setup.md).
+MMLSpark can be used to train deep learning models on a GPU node from a Spark application.
+See the instructions for [setting up an Azure GPU VM](docs/gpu-setup.md).

 ### Spark package